Our Executive

 Chief Executive Officer

-CEO’s Desk – Join Learne as she explores the successes, improvements and challenges within Western Australia’s health system and discusses with those on the front line, what we are doing about it.
+Visit our CEO’s Desk webpage and join Bernie as she explores the successes, improvements and challenges within Western Australia’s health system and discusses with those on the front line, what we are doing about it.

 Chris Kane